 There were always extremely cold frosty Winter and rainy, heavily rainy summers.
 The average temperatures were one to one and a half degrees Celsius below today's.
 This resulted in poor harvests in agriculture and the resulting famines threatened the population.
 This led to several waves of emigration, especially to North America.
 In the 15th century, the Baltic Sea completely froze at least twice.
 In the winter of 1780, New York Harbor could be crossed on ice.
 On the Great Lakes in North America, the ice sometimes persisted until June.
 The year 1816 was particularly extreme in northeastern America and in western and southern Europe.
 It went down in history as a “year without a summer” and was therefore known in Germany as “eighteen hundred hundreds”.

-Also the viniculture Europe has been hit hard by climate change and there have been many bad harvests and bad harvests vintages, but always through good and outstanding years with even a few Century wines were interrupted.
-A particularly sour vintage was in Wien under the name Reif biter known.
+Also the viniculture Europe has been badly affected by climate change and there have been many poor harvests with bad and over acidic ones vintages, but always through good and outstanding years with some Century wines were interrupted.
+A particularly acidic vintage was in Wien under the label Reif biter known.
 See also under climate. climate Change and Weinbauwürdigkeit,